hb-sravan/IntroductionWrapper/README.md

         )
  ```

- Here each slide is one page in viewpager
+Here each slide is one page in viewpager and `addSlide` is the method which comes from IntroductionBaseActivity() which is used to add our IntroductionFragment to the view pager

  # IntroductionFragment